 HABC is committed to expanding access to employment, training, and educational opportunities for HABC residents while also promoting economic self-sufficiency.
 The Get Ready for Opportunities to Work (GROW) program is a new program designed to build on and enhance HABC's self-sufficiency initiatives.
-As a condition of continued occupancy, unemployed, workable residents must agree to participate in the GROW program with the ultimate goal of sustained employment.
+The GROW program applies to public housing participants only.
+As a condition of continued occupancy, unemployed, work-able residents must agree to participate in the GROW program with the ultimate goal of sustained employment.
 To help ensure residents' success, HABC will provide GROW participants with career counseling, service navigation and access to HABC and partner programs.